 “Lord Grimme,” Emelisse pleaded, pulling out her—no, Brìghde’s—chair and sitting in it.
 She clutched Grimme’s hand and held it to her breast as she leaned forward, tears in her eyes.
 “Don’t let her come between us,” she whispered in French.

 Grimme rolled his head on the back of his chair until he was looking at her.
-“You are my lover,” he said, also in French.
-“You are the mother of my two oldest sons.
-We have been together for eleven years.
-I am not at all interested in bedding her—”
+“Did we not discuss this last night?
+How many times must I tell you that I am not at all interested in bedding her—”

 Grimme laughed suddenly.

 “That does not signify.
 She is not beautiful in a way that appeals to me.”

 Her nostrils flared.
 “You sat at supper whispering with her the entire time.
 I tried to get your attention.
 Your harlots tried to get your attention.
 Your sons tried to get your attention.
 A few of your men tried to get your attention.
 You have never sat at supper and whispered with me all the way through.”

 That was because he and Emelisse had nothing to talk about.
 He preferred it that way, but even if he didn’t, Emelisse had nothing of interest to say.

 “Nothing could take your attention away from her.
 She pounded on my door and you laughed.
 She ordered you to get out of bed and you laughed.”
 Grimme started to snicker again.
 “You see?
 You would have put me away for days had I done such a thing to you.
 Never mind kicking in my door!”